isomerpages/mccy-ncov/index.md

 ---
 layout: homepage
 title: 2019-nCoV Community Response
-description: The Ministry of ABC is the ministry in charge of XYZ
+description: A community response effort brough to you by MCCY
 permalink: /
-notification: Keep a look out for ways you can contribute in! <a href="/register/">Register now</a>
+notification: Keep a look out for ways you can contribute in! <a href="/register/">Click Here!</a>
 sections:
     - hero:
         title: "#SGUnited"